patel-lay/url-shortner-from-scratch/README.md

     Exists_in_DB --> |Yes and response ==Long_URL: duplicate | Ignore(No Need to do duplicate save);
     Exists_in_DB --> |No: No Collision | SDB(Save to DB);
     Exists_in_DB --> |Yes and response != Long_URL: collision | CM(Long URL + random string);
 ```

+### Credits
+This project is inspired by Alex Xu System Design and [Coding Challenge](https://codingchallenges.fyi/challenges/challenge-url-shortener/) by

+Open to feedback and further improvement